In this article

 They usually do this in 2 ways.
 First by recommending that you enroll in overdraft protection.
 This on the surface sounds like a good thing, but this is really you giving the bank the right to charge you as many overdraft fees as you have qualifying transactions.

 Secondly, banks do something called transaction “reordering” which is exactly as sneaky as it sounds.
-During transaction reordering “banks process large transactions first, pushing an account balance below zero, causing subsequently processed smaller transactions to then each incurs a fee.
+During transaction reordering “banks process large transactions first, pushing an account balance below zero, causing subsequently processed smaller transactions to then each incur a fee.

 Tip: Make sure you read the fine print in the terms of your existing or new bank account to see if your bank encourages overdraft protection enrollment or engages in transaction reordering.